How to recruit strong technical staff for start-ups

 • Test candidates carefully.
 Ask them to write you a program in a language they've never used before, in 30 minutes.
 You might have to test fifty developers before you find one who can do it well.
 Often you can find an experienced CTO who can help develop your test or vet candidates.

 • Good technical staff aren't always expensive.
-Recruiters have a tendency to ask for at least £30K for anyone with any experience.
-You'll find that a lot of these candidates are in roles where they're currently on something more like £22K, straight after starting.
-There's no reason you can't find a genius for around £20K, even in Central London.
+Recruiters have a tendency to ask for at least 25% over the going rate for anyone with any experience.
+With a good enough network, there's no reason you can't find a strong performer for much less than the recruiters' headline figures, even in Central London.

 • There are lots of niche sites for technology recruitment, but Gumtree has been working well over the last few years, and it's not particularly expensive.
 Monster are not only particularly expensive, but when using them before, I've only received CVs from foreign candidates, none of whom were cleared to work in the UK.
 Arranging permits to bring technical staff over used to be fairly quick and relatively inexpensive (<£1,000), but changes in legislation this year have made it much more difficult.
 Monster continued to bombard me with promotional mail after unsubscribing and deleting my account, so I'd stay well clear.